GuRuGuMaWaRu/PET_Freelancer/README.md

 16. [ ] FRONT: try font-clamping - especially need this for Dashboard page
 17. [ ] FRONT: start working on Projects page - a sortable and searchable table of all projects
 18. [ ] BACK: when getting projects for the last year I think I can use the generics getAll from CRUD, the only thing I need is to add filtering by date.
 How do I do that?
+19. [ ] FRONT: on PROJECTS page show truncated notes text and display full text on hover in a tooltip (https://sebhastian.com/html-hover-text/)